Who We Are

 If you have questions about the accessibility of our content or have difficulty accessing any of it, please send us an e-mail.

-We also work with Disability Services to provide accommodations for our resources.
-Please visit the Disability Services website to review their resources and to request accommodations.
+We also work with Student Wellness and Disability Services to provide accommodations for our resources.
+Please visit the Student Wellness and Disability Services website to review their resources and to request accommodations.

 Appropriate Conduct for Working With Our Professional Staff

 As professional writing instructors and editors, we are committed to working with Walden University students, both online in various services and in person at residencies and intensives, to listen respectfully as we provide writing support.
 In turn, we hold students to the university’s Code of Conduct and reserve the right to end conversations that are hostile or otherwise inappropriate.

 To the General Learning Public